RosettaCommons/documentation/application_documentation/Apps.md

 Locate buried voids using an early version of RosettaHoles and attempt point mutants that might reduce void volume.

 ### [[contactMap]]
-Detemine what residues contact each other.
+Determine what residues contact each other.

 ### [[ensemble_analysis]]
 Obtain weighted RMSD of a set of decoys, align them, and write them out.